apollographql/apollo-client/react-docs/source/initialization.md

 <h2 id="initialization">Initialization</h2>

-To get started using Apollo, we need to create an `ApolloClient`, which is a central store of query result data which caches and distributes the results of our queries, and an `ApolloProvider`, which wires that client into our React component heirarchy.
+To get started using Apollo, we need to create an `ApolloClient` and an `ApolloProvider`. `ApolloClient` serves as a central store of query result data which caches and distributes the results of our queries. `ApolloProvider` wires that client into our React component hierarchy.

 <h3 id="creating-client">Creating a client</h3>